 Sindh province in Pakistan has experienced a grim mix of two consequences of climate change.
 “Because of climate change either we have floods or not enough water to irrigate our crop and feed our animals,” says the photographer.
 “Picture clearly indicates that the extreme drought makes wide cracks in clay.
 Crops are very difficult to grow.”

-A shepherd moves his herd as he looks for green pasture near the village of Sirohi in Rajasthan, southern India.
+A shepherd moves his herd as he looks for green pasture near the village of Sirohi in Rajasthan, northern India.
 The region has been badly affected by heatwaves and drought, making local people nervous about further predicted increases in temperature.

 Riddhima Singh Bhati